wasimapinjari/react-artist-catalogue/LEARN.md

 Most of human happiness comes from sharing.
 You will derive more pleasure and happiness by sharing and seeing your sibling eat chocolates that you bought for yourself than eating all by yourself.
 Optimizing and managing happiness is a skill and some ways you can increase your happiness is by:

-- making enough money to solve your money problems of your life
+- making enough money to solve your life's money problems
 - getting out of toxic environment
+- getting rid of toxic people (don't kill them!)
 - fixing your diet
 - getting in better shape
 - having healthy relationships with others
 - getting quality sleep
-- quitting social media
+- limiting or quitting social media
 - sending quality time with loved ones

-You get the idea.
-For this reason I will welcome you to share your knowledge and learn in public.
+That's come examples for you.
+Since happiness is important I will welcome you to share your knowledge and learn in public.
 This will help you with happiness and also help you build your portfolio to show your work to potential clients and employeers.
 People need certainity in life the more certain (also a cause of perfectionism) they are the easier is it for them to make decisions so having your good work out in public will make your clients and employeers certain that they are not making a mistake by hiring you.

 You can share your knowlege through blog, podcast or making videos on Youtube.
 Alternatively you can do some open-source work which is basically contributing to some open source project.
 So you find some project that will catch your attention and learn thing that you need to know in order to make contribution and you can make contribution by first joining the project community and taking a tour of the project and slowing you will get a sense of the project and you will be able to open issues that you're finding, fixing those issues or seeing through the already open issues by people and solving them, fixing or creating documentation, creating resources (blog, videos, etc.), making people aware of project by speaking about it in events, etc.